-AARP supports testing by Medicare of multiple forms of ACOs to determine which models achieve improved quality and reduced costs.
+Medicare should continue to test multiple types of ACOs to determine which models achieve improved quality and reduced costs.

-AARP strongly favors requirements that assign Medicare patients prior to the period for which ACOs will be held accountable, the “performance period.”
+Medicare patients should be assigned prior to the period (the “performance period”) for which Accountable Care Organizations (ACOs) will be held responsible.

 If Medicare relies on attribution-based beneficiary assignment to ACOs, CMS should allow for voluntary attestation by beneficiaries that they receive care from a participating ACO provider.